roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 However, the problem is when the story is run within [storybook].
 In [storybook], the `global` field has no effect.
-And in fact, you need to import the functions from `@storybook/test` instead:
+In fact, you need to import the functions from `@storybook/test` instead:

 ```ts
 // some.test.ts